 In the 1970s, WPTF continued to grow as a full-service radio station with Music, News, Sports, and Weather.
 After long-time morning personality (and sports play-by-play man) Bill Jackson died, Maury O’Dell began his tenure as the Morning Show Host.

 WPTF-FM became a trendsetter by becoming the first Album Oriented Rock Station in the United States and switched its call letters to WQDR.

 The company also purchased a UHF TV station, WRDU.
 The call letters were changed to WPTF-TV, and it became the NBC affiliate for the Raleigh-Durham area.

-Today, WPTF, North Carolina’s second oldest continuously licensed broadcast station, operates 24 hours a day on 680 khz with 50,000 watts (nighttime directional), until 1987, studios were in the WPTF building, 410 South Salisbury Street, Raleigh, with transmitter and towers located at Cary, North Carolina.
-In 1987, WPTF moved to its current Studio site in Highwoods in North Raleigh.
+Today, WPTF is North Carolina’s second-oldest continuously licensed broadcast station.
+WPTF operates 24 hours a day on 680 kHz with 50,000 watts (nighttime directional).
+Until 1987, studios were in the WPTF building at410 South Salisbury Street in Raleigh, N.C., with transmitter and towers located in Cary, N.C.
+In 1987, WPTF moved to its current studio site in Highwoods in North Raleigh.